Postponing Your Wedding? A Guide to Changing Your Date

 2020 has been a popular year for wedding dates, and many of those couples have already rescheduled for 2021.
 Add in the couples that originally opted for a 2021 wedding, and you may not be left with a lot of weekend availability.

-If you're flexible on date and timing, a weekday or afternoon wedding can be a great alternative to the traditional weekend affair.
+A weekday or afternoon wedding can be a great alternative to the traditional weekend affair.
 Venues and vendors tend to have more availability during the week and may even offer associated discounts.
-For example, at Hurricane Productions, we offer a 10% discount for all weekday wedding services.

 Check in with your vendors.

-Review any vendor contracts or insurance carefully to see if you’re able to reschedule and whether there are any fees involved.
+Review any vendor contracts or insurance carefully to see if you’re able to reschedule.
 Contact your vendors as soon as possible; they should be able to help you understand the terms of your contracts and provide guidance on next steps.

-Here at Hurricane, we’ve not only transferred all our couples to new dates without additional fees, but we’ve also developed wedding solutions that are accessible to all clients.
+Here at Hurricane, we’ve not only transferred many of our 2020 couples to new dates, but we’ve also developed wedding solutions that are accessible to all clients, like wedding livestreaming services.
 We’ll continue to do so until couples are able to safely celebrate their wedding day.

 Tell guests you're changing your wedding date.

 Once your new date has been set, let your guests know.
 You can release a statement on your wedding website, send a physical "Change the Date" card, or start sending emails and making phone calls – as long as all pertinent information is communicated clearly and as soon as possible.